-In general, you should skip measurements during illness, fever, and while you are taking medication that can have an influence on your body temperature or cycle.
+In general, you should skip measurements during illness and while you are taking medication that can have an influence on your body temperature or cycle.
 If you have doubts, contact your doctor or our customer service team.

 Remove the battery and store Daysy in a dry location in its original packaging, if available.
 You can find more information in the instruction manual.

 The first 2-4 cycles of use are considered Daysy's learning phase.
-Over the course of her learning phase, Daysy will come to understand you cycle and begin narrowing down your fertile window.
-Daysy remains quite cautious and conservative during this time, which is why Daysy is safe starting the very first day.
+Over the course of her learning phase, Daysy will come to understand your cycle and begin narrowing down your fertile window.
+Daysy remains quite cautious and conservative during this time, which is why Daysy is accurate starting the very first day.

 Based on its recorded data, Daysy can compensate for the occasional missed reading.
 We still recommend you measure as regularly as possible so that your fertile phase can be narrowed down as precisely as possible.
-Skipping a measurement has no influence on Daysy's safety.
-She will remain cautious if she does not have the data she needs.
 If you have to skip measurements due to illness, Daysy will get back on track once you start again.

 Smoking should not influence the result.
 Alcohol, if consumed excessively or when your body is not used to it, does influence basal body temperature.
 If you can feel that you were drinking yesterday, you should skip your reading in the morning.
 If you feel just fine and have no headache or other symptoms of alcohol consumption, you are fine to temp as usual.